Family-Based Immigration Attorney in New Orleans

 Criminal or Immigration Violation History

-If the foreign relative committed certain crimes or other immigration violations, he or she should consult with an immigration attorney for a recommendation as to whether a waiver will be possible or appropriate.
+If immigrants have criminal convictions or other immigration violations, they should consult with an immigration attorney for a recommendation as to whether a waiver will be possible or appropriate in their case.

-A U.S. Citizenship & Immigration Services (USCIS) officer must decide that the applicant’s marriage is genuine before granting permanent residence to a spouse.
-As a result, interviews are mandatory for marriage based permanent residence cases, and evidence regarding the genuineness of the marriage must be submitted.
+A USCIS officer must decide that the applicant’s marriage is genuine before granting permanent residence to a spouse.
+As a result, interviews are mandatory for all marriage-based permanent residence cases and the couple must provide evidence regarding the genuineness of the marriage.